UMass Law Spring 2021 Frequently Asked Questions

 This page is current as of December 17, 2020.
 We will update this page as more information becomes available.

-Will UMass Law's classes take place in person or online in Fall 2020?
+Will UMass Law's classes take place in person or online in Spring 2021?

+As with last semester, all of our courses during the spring semester will be conducted remotely.
 Fortunately, the faculty has been preparing for this possibility.
-A majority of our courses were already planned for fully online learning, extensive instructional resources have been made available, and faculty have been working both individually and in groups to refine instruction for remote modality.
+Extensive instructional resources have been made available, and faculty have been working both individually and in groups to refine remote instruction.